samkeen/todo_app_plus_mcp/README.md

 ## Running the Application

-The application consists of two main components that need to be running simultaneously:
+The application consists of three main components that can be run independently or together:

 1. The Todo API (Backend) - Serves data via REST endpoints
 2. The Todo UI (Frontend) - Provides a web interface
+3. The Todo MCP Server - Allows AI assistants to interact with the Todo app

 ### Running the Todo API (Backend)